-SECTION 10 Programs on drug safety and managing medications Section 10.1 Programs to help members use drugs safely
+SECTION 10 Programs on drug safety and managing medications

 We conduct drug use reviews for our members to help make sure that they are getting safe and appropriate care.
 These reviews are especially important for members who have more than one provider who prescribes their drugs.